fipro78/osgi-jakartars/tutorials/osgi-jakarta-rs-whiteboard.md

 If the _Run Bundles_ stay empty, or you see the bundles and shortly afterwards they are gone again, try to set the _Resolution_ to _Auto_ and save the file.
 This should then solve the issue afterwards.

 **_Note:_**
 [Eclipse Parsson](https://projects.eclipse.org/projects/ee4j.parsson) provides an implementation of Jakarta JSON Processing Specification.
-It is required by the _Jakarta RESTful Web Services implementation_, but unfortunately there is no direct requirement to an implementation.
+It is required by the _Jakarta RESTful Web Services implementation_ if you configure it via the [OSGi Compendium Configurator Specification](https://docs.osgi.org/specification/osgi.cmpn/8.1.0/service.configurator.html), but unfortunately there is no direct requirement to an implementation.
 Therefore it is not resolved automatically and needs to be specified as _Run Requirement_ explicitly.

 - Click on _Run OSGi_
 - Open a browser and navigate to [http://localhost:8080/modify/fubar](http://localhost:8080/modify/fubar) to see the new REST based service in action.